Best series to watch on Netflix right now (December 2020)

 From original series like The Crown and Stranger Things to favourites such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations.

-While most of us have had a middling or worse year due to the ongoing impact of coronavirus, one company has had a record-breaking year precisely because we’ve had to endure so much home time: step forward Netflix.
+Believe it or not, not everyone’s had a terrible time in lockdown – and one company has had a record-breaking year precisely because we’ve had to endure so much home time: step forward Netflix.

-The streaming platform has managed to retain its status at the head of the pack due to massive hits such as The Queen’s Gambit and The Crown and myriad other programming that has kept us entertained.
+From the latest season of The Crown and brand new festive hits, to the record-breaking chess drama series The Queen’s Gambit, Netflix has managed to retain its status at the head of the pack and churn out fresh hit after hit series.

-Whether you’re looking for a dose of royal drama with The Crown, or want to see why everybody’s raving about The Queen’s Gambit, there’s so much on offer for fans of fiction – meanwhile, series like Too Hot to Handle and RuPaul’s Drag Race are the perfect watch for reality fans.
+Whether you’re in the mood for comedy, drama, or fantasy, here’s so much on offer for fans of fiction – meanwhile, series like Too Hot to Handle and RuPaul’s Drag Race are the perfect watch for reality fans.

 To help you narrow down your options, we’ve collated a list of some of the best series Netflix has to offer – so you can start streaming right away!